Tory-15/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -rwxr-x-wx 1 julien julien 23 Sep 20 14:2
 Write a script that sets the mode of the file hello the same as olleh’s mode a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
+[master c67fb30] a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.
+ 2 files changed, 3 insertions(+)
+ create mode 100755 0x01-shell_permissions/11-directories_permissions